camunda/camunda-docs/docs/self-managed/concepts/access-control/applications.md

 ## Types of applications

-There are three types of applications in Identity: confidential, machine-to-machine, and public.
+There are three types of applications in Identity:

+- Confidential
+- Machine-to-machine
+- Public

 A type is selected when [creating the application](/self-managed/identity/user-guide/additional-features/incorporate-applications.md) based on its ability to securely store and use secrets, as well as the mode of authentication it uses.